regisd/regisd.github.io/_posts/2009-08-08-google-chrome-on-linux-supports-flash.md

   - Chrome
   - Google
 ---
 Google chrome has been a major news in the web browser space.
-I couldn&rsquo;t help but to test it.
-It&rsquo;s incredibly lightweight and fast, and brings a fair amount of innovations.
-I have been using it more and more since the latest version of firefox 3.5, which has disappointed me a lot &#8212; firefox is slow to start, and I&rsquo;m pretty sure there are many holes for memory leaks.
+I couldn’t help but to test it.
+It’s incredibly lightweight and fast, and brings a fair amount of innovations.
+I have been using it more and more since the latest version of firefox 3.5, which has disappointed me a lot &#8212; firefox is slow to start, and I’m pretty sure there are many holes for memory leaks.

 Google chrome is a very fast web browser, is lightweight, quick to start and innovating.
-However the linux version didn&rsquo;t support plugins.
+However the linux version didn’t support plugins.
 As such, Flash player was not support, and I had to choice but to stick on firefox/opera for browsing dailymotion, facebook games and so on.

 The latest builds of Chrome has an experimental support of mozilla plugins.
 I now have flash 🙂<figure id="attachment_925" style="width: 350px" class="wp-caption alignnone">